Live Content: The Ultimate Guide To Grow An Engaged Audience

 Pros

-• Significantly Reduce Digital Distractions.
+• Significantly Reduce Digital Distractions

-It’s getting more and more difficult to remain focused on one thing at a time.
 A University of Nebraska-Lincoln professor found that 19% of class time was spent using a digital device for non-class purposes in 2019.
-It’s not just students either - one recent estimate found that adults pick up their phones over 50 times per day!
+It’s not just students either – one recent estimate found that adults pick up their phones over 50 times per day!
 In this context, it is important to help your audience to stay focused on your content.

-• Increased Conversion Opportunities.
+• Increased Conversion Opportunities

 Running a live content experience directly on your website means you control the environment.
-You can decide to offer time-limited promotions, incentives to contact sales and more.
+You can decide to offer time-limited promotions, incentives to contact sales, and more.

 • Increased Audience Loyalty